vkbo/novelWriter/docs/source/project_export.rst

    former, and a few the latter.

 novelWriter HTML
-   The HTML export format writes a single ``.htm`` file with minimal style formatting.
-The exported HTML document is suitable for further processing by document conversion tools like Pandoc, for importing in word processors, or for printing from browser.
+   The HTML format writes a single ``.htm`` file with minimal style formatting.
+The HTML document is suitable for further processing by document conversion tools like Pandoc, for importing in word processors, or for printing from browser.

 novelWriter Markdown
    This is simply a concatenation of the project documents selected by the filters.
 The documents